On the Grothendieck ring of a quasireductive Lie superalgebra: Grothendieck rings and (super)character morphisms

 Because of this lemma, we will subsequently do away with the notation $\tilde{R}(\fh)$ and instead directly identify $\Gr(\cM(\fh))$ (and $\Gr_-(\cM(\fh))$) with the corresponding spaces $\tilde{R}(\fh)$ (and $\tilde{R}(\fh)/\tilde{R}(\fh)(1+\xi)$) as presented above.

-\begin{proof} We show that $\ch_{\fh,\xi}$ is an isomorphism, with the result for $\sch_{\fh}$ following easily.
+\begin{proof}[Proof of Lemma \ref{lemma-realization-Gr-h}] We show that $\ch_{\fh,\xi}$ is an isomorphism, with the result for $\sch_{\fh}$ following easily.
 Clearly $\ch_{\fh,\xi}$ is surjective, so it suffices to prove injectivity.
 First we observe that for $N$ in $\cM(\fh)$, we have the following equality in the Grothendieck ring $\Gr(\cM(\fh))$:

 This simply follows from the fact that $N$ has finite Loewy length, since this is true for the algebras $\Cl(\lambda)$.
 Further, it is not difficult to see that a basis of $\Gr(\cM(\fh))$ is given by elements of the form: